-Technologent's Tammy Cooper Nominated for Women in Business Awards 2021
+Technologent's CEO/CFO Tammy Cooper Wins OCJB's 2022 Women in Business Award

 Association for Corporate Growth

 Technologent was a finalist in ACG Orange County's 2021 and 2022 Annual Awards Ceremony.
 Technologent was nominated for the Corporate Responsibility Award and Sustained Growth Award.

 Zerto Recognition on International Women’s Day